Pensions

 • been free to marry or form a civil partnership

-• lived together as a married couple or in a civil partnership
+• lived together as if married or in a civil partnership

-• have not been living with anyone else as if married, or in a civil partnership
+• not lived with anyone else as if married or in a civil partnership

 • been financially dependent on each other, or your partner was financially dependent on you